NoteDance/optimizers/README.md

 **Overview**:

 The `SpectralSphere_e` optimizer is the enhanced version of SpectralSphere.
-It retains the core spectral sphere constraint on 2D weight matrices while integrating modern features from the BaseOptimizer framework, including adaptive gradient clipping (AGC), gradient orthogonalization, cautious updates, Lookahead, Positive-Negative Momentum (PNM), and layer-wise trust ratio adaptation.
-This combination provides spectral control together with improved gradient handling and stability for large-scale LLM training.
+It constrains 2D weight matrices to lie on a spectral sphere of fixed radius via retraction and matrix sign projection while integrating advanced features from the BaseOptimizer framework, including orthogonal gradients, adaptive gradient clipping (AGC), cautious updates, Lookahead, Positive-Negative Momentum (PNM), layer-wise trust ratio adaptation, and Shampoo preconditioning.

 **Parameters**: